-Dr. Berthelsen, Ms. Herman, Ms. Parshall, and Mr. Wender have each been previously re-elected by our stockholders.
-If re-elected, Dr. Berthelsen, Ms. Herman, Ms. Parshall, and Mr. Wender will serve until the 2026 Annual Meeting or, in each case, until his or her successor is elected and has qualified, or until his or her earlier death, resignation or removal.
+Mr. Yang was appointed by the Board in December 2023 upon the recommendation of our Chief Executive Officer.
+Dr. Monia has been previously re-elected by our stockholders.
+If elected or re-elected, Mr. Yang and Dr. Monia will serve until the 2027 Annual Meeting or, in each case, until his respective successor is elected and has qualified, or until his earlier death, resignation or removal.